 We can create an empty dictionary using curly brackets ({}) with the assignment operator.

-You can use the type() function to display the data type.
+You can use the type() function to display the data type of a variable.
 In the example below, we will create and display an empty dictionary using the print() function.

 Example: